wothke/chiptune-collection/README.md

 players (see my other projects).
 It allows to fetch a consistent and up-to-date set without having to build the stuff yourself.

-* 'library' folder contains the respective re-built components
+* 'library' folder contains the respective pre-built components
 * 'blaster' folder provides an example web page showing the use of the components